unmojang/drasl/doc/installation.md

 docker compose pull && docker compose up -d
 ```

+Be sure to check [doc/release-notes.md](release-notes.md) for breaking changes before updating.

 ### Docker with Caddy reverse proxy

 If you don't already have a web server to use as a reverse proxy, you can use the `docker-caddy` example instead which sets up a Caddy server with automatic TLS: